lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* MUST be called by the Emergency Execution Committee address.
+- MUST be called by the Emergency Execution Committee address.
-* The Emergency Mode MUST be active.
+- The Emergency Mode MUST be active.

+---

-### Function: EmergencyProtectedTimelock.deactivateEmergencyMode
+### Function: `EmergencyProtectedTimelock.deactivateEmergencyMode`

 ```solidity
 function deactivateEmergencyMode()